 Cloud's metal linings playbook

-NVIDIA's Blackwell chip draws 1,200 Watts.
-A MacBook Air has roughly 30 Watts for the entire system.
-That is the difference between a delivery truck and a bike.
-Both move things, but you choose different jobs.
-Frontier API responses often land at 400ms to 800ms, longer under load.
-We build for throughput while users feel latency.
-Local inference trades peak capability for predictable latency and fewer external constraints.
-With a quantized model on Apple Silicon, responses are consistent because there is no network variance, no API rate limits, and no cold starts.
+NVIDIA's Blackwell chip draws 1,200 Watts; a MacBook Air is about 30.
+That gap matters when you run the same team at 6–10 prompt cycles per minute.
+In practice, local inference is a routing choice: predictable latency and no external dependency in exchange for lower peak capability.
+With a quantized model on Apple Silicon, responses can be consistent because there is no network variance, no API rate limits, and no cold starts.
 The gap to frontier models is real, but it keeps shrinking, especially for instruction-driven coding tasks.

 Latency and cognition